-☐ In Canada, drowning is the number one cause of unintentional injury deaths among children 1-4 years of age, and the second leading cause of preventable death for children under 10 years.
-With some 500 fatalities annually, drowning is the third leading cause of unintentional death among Canadians under 60 years of age (surpassed only by motor vehicle collisions and poisoning).
+In Canada, drowning is the third leading cause of unintentional injury and deaths among children 14 years and under.
+With over 450 fatalities annually, drowning is the third leading cause of unintentional death among Canadians under 60 years of age (surpassed only by motor vehicle collisions and poisoning).

 People new to Canada, especially those who have been in Canada for five years or less, are at a higher risk of drowning than people born here.
 In fact, they are four times more likely to be unable to swim than those born in Canada.
-People who come to Canada from countries where swimming and swimming lessons are not a strong part of the culture are particularly vulnerable.
+People who come to Canada from countries where swimming and swimming lessons are not a strong part of the culture are vulnerable.

-☐ The Society conducts research into drownings, aquatic injury and rescue interventions.
+The Society conducts research into drownings, aquatic injury and rescue interventions.
 This evidence-based research guides the Society's Water Smart education priorities.